-- d) The importing country determines whether it accepts such an area as a zone for the importation of aquatic animals and aquatic animal products, taking into account: - i) an evaluation of the exporting country's Veterinary Services or Aquatic Animal Health Services; - ii) the result of a risk assessment based on the information provided by the exporting country and its own research; - iii) its own aquatic animal health situation with respect to the disease(s) concerned; and - iv) other relevant OIE standards. - e) The importing country notifies the exporting country of its determination and the underlying reasons, within a reasonable period of time, being: - i) recognition of the zone; or - ii) request for further information; or - iii) rejection of the area as a zone for international trade purposes. - f) An attempt should be made to resolve any differences over recognition of the zone, either in the interim or finally, by using an agreed mechanism to reach consensus such as the OIE informal procedure for dispute mediation (Article 5.3.8.). - g) The Veterinary Authorities or other Competent Authorities of the importing and exporting countries should enter into a formal agreement recognising the zone.
+- iii) its own aquatic animal health situation with respect to the disease(s) concerned; and - iv) other relevant OIE standards. - f) The importing country notifies the exporting country of its determination and the underlying reasons, within a reasonable period of time, being: - i) recognition of the compartment; or - ii) request for further information; or - iii) rejection of such a subpopulation as a compartment for international trade purposes. - g) An attempt should be made to resolve any differences over recognition of the compartment, either in the interim or finally, by using an agreed mechanism to reach consensus such as the OIE informal procedure for dispute mediation (Article 5.3.8.). - h) The Veterinary Authorities or other Competent Authorities of the importing and exporting countries should enter into a formal agreement recognising the compartment. - i) The Veterinary Authority or other Competent Authority of the exporting country should promptly inform importing countries of any occurrence of a disease in respect of which the compartment was defined.